top of page

 I saw Jerusalem for the first time on the evening of 14th January 2025 when the taxi from the airport dropped me outside the Lion's Gate in the eastern wall.

-Two days ago, I received the following message from the Chemin Neuf Community who run the house alongside the Sisters of Sion.
-It illustrates exactly why we developed Pilgrims of Hope for the Holy Land and why we want to encourage others to form similar movements encouraging pilgrimage and providing a platform for the Palestinian voice for justice, peace and non-violence.
-(The emphasis is my own)
+Two days ago, I received a heartfelt message from the Chemin Neuf Community, who run the house alongside the Sisters of Sion.
+This message illustrates exactly why we developed Pilgrims of Hope for the Holy Land and why we want to encourage others to form similar movements that promote pilgrimage and provide a platform for the Palestinian voice for justice, peace, and non-violence.
+(The emphasis is my own.)

 Jerusalem,